Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 Mailing: The University communicates with residents by means of residence hall mailboxes and University email.
 Mailboxes are located in each residence hall or independent living buildings.
 Residents are responsible for all information, including policy and procedure information, placed in mailboxes, sent via email.

-Smoking: Smoking is prohibited in all residence halls and independent living units, as well as in any common area within the residence halls and independent living buildings.
+Smoking: Smoking, of any nature (including, but not limited to cigarettes, e-cigarettes, pipes, cigars, hookahs and water pipes) is prohibited in all residence halls and independent living units, as well as in any common area within the residence halls and independent living buildings.
 Smoking is not permitted anywhere within the boundaries of University-owned or leased property and vehicles with the exception of two designated smoking areas, one on main campus and one on Lone Mountain.
-Those found in violation may be subject to a $250 fine.
+Those found in violation may be subject to a $250 fine and other disciplinary action.

 Solicitation and Commercial Activity: